boadadf/python-scada/README.md

 ## Features

-- **Modular architecture**: Easily add new modules (datapoints, commands, alarms, rules, etc.) by extending the base module classes
+- **Backend Modular architecture**: Easily add new modules by extending the base module classes
 - **Driver abstraction**: Plug in new drivers for different protocols or simulated devices.
 - **Real-time updates**: Uses Flask-SocketIO for live data feeds to the frontend.
-- **React front end**: Basic react frontend provided as template, even for configuration.
+- **React front end**: Use the openscadalite.js to easily generate views for the backend modules.
 - **Event bus**: Decoupled communication between modules.
 - **Type-safe DTOs**: All messages use dataclasses for clarity and validation.
 - **Secure**: All endpoints are secured automatically